-- NOTE provides additional information. - Text in blue font indicates a hyperlink (jump) to a figure, table, or section in this guide, and links to Web sites are shown in underlined blue.
-For example: - Table 9-2 lists problems related to the user interface and remote agent.

-See "Installation Checklist" on page 6.
-For more information, visit www.marvell.com. in bold font indicates user interface elements such as a menu items, ons, check boxes, or column headings.
-For example: Click the Start button, point to Programs , point to Accessories , and then click Command Prompt .
-Under Notification Options, select the Warning Alarms check box. in Courier font indicates a file name, directory path, or screen ut.
-For example: To return to the root directory from anywhere in the file structure, type cd /root, and then press the ENTER key.
+- NOTE provides additional information.
+Text in blue font indicates a hyperlink (jump) to a figure, table, or section in this guide, and links to Web sites are shown in underlined blue.
+For example: Table 9-2 lists problems related to the user interface and remote - ☐ See "Installation Checklist" on page 6. - ☐ For more information, visit www.marvell.com. - Text in bold font indicates user interface elements such as a menu items, buttons, check boxes, or column headings.
+For example: - ☐ Click the Start button, point to Programs, point to Accessories, and then click Command Prompt. - ☐ Under Notification Options, select the Warning Alarms check box. - Text in Courier font indicates a file name, directory path, or screen output.
+For example: - To return to the root directory from anywhere in the file structure, type cd /root, and then press the ENTER key.

 Text in Courier bold font indicates a command.
+For example:

-For example: Issue the following command: sh ./install.bin Key names and key strokes are indicated with UPPERCASE: Press CTRL+P. Press the UP ARROW key.
-Text exan in italics indicates terms, emphasis, variables, or document titles.
-For nple: For a complete listing of license agreements, refer to the applicable Software End User License Agreement.
+\square Issue the following command: sh ./install.bin

+Key names and key strokes are indicated with UPPERCASE: Press CTRL+P. Press the UP ARROW key. • Text exan in italics indicates terms, emphasis, variables, or document titles.
+For nple: For a complete listing of license agreements, refer to the applicable Software End User License Agreement .
 What are shortcut keys?
-To enter the date type $mm/dd/yyyy$ (where mm is the month, dd is the day, and $yyyy$ is the year). man c titles between quotation marks identify related topics either within this ual or in the online help, which is also referred to as the help system ughout this document. mand line interface (CLI) command syntax conventions include the wing: Plain text indicates items that you must type as shown.
-For example: ■ qaucli -pr nic -ei

-- < > (angle brackets) indicate a variable whose value you must specify.
-For example: - <serial number>

-For CLI commands only, variable names are always indicated using angle brackets instead of italics.
+To enter the date type $mm/dd/yyyy$ (where mm is the month, dd is the day, and $yyyy$ is the year). • manı c titles between quotation marks identify related topics either within this ual or in the online help, which is also referred to as the help system aghout this document. • Command line interface (CLI) command syntax conventions include the following: Plain text indicates items that you must type as shown.
+For example: ■ qaucli -pr nic -ei < > (angle brackets) indicate a variable whose value you must specify.
+For example: <serial_number></serial_number> NOTE For CLI commands only, variable names are always indicated using angle brackets instead of italics . [] (square brackets) indicate an optional parameter.
+For example: [<file_name>] means specify a file name, or omit it to select the default file name.</file_name> (vertical bar) indicates mutually exclusive options; select one option only.
+For example: ■ on off ■ 1 2 3 4